Chillerbag/Applyify/README.md

 ## Description

-Applyify is William Spongberg's and Ethan Hawkins' entry into the Chrome Built-In AI Challenge hackathon: <https://googlechromeai.devpost.com/>
+Applyify is Ethan Hawkins' and William Spongberg's entry into the Chrome Built-In AI Challenge hackathon: <https://googlechromeai.devpost.com/>

 In today's highly competitive job market, it can feel like the odds are stacked against us.
-We aim to level the playing field and empower job seekers through the power of private, locally-run AI.
+We aim to level the playing field and empower job seekers through the power of private, locally-run AI that can be accessed directly from your browser.

 Applify is an AI assistant designed to streamline the job application process.
-It features a Google Gemini Nano-powered side panel that integrates with your favorite job posting sites and summarises the necessary skills for each job, updates your resume for you, and provides a new cover letter.
+It features a Google Gemini Nano-powered side panel that integrates with your favorite job posting sites and summarises the necessary skills, updates your resume to be more relevant to the job description and provides a new cover letter.

 Let Applify do the heavy lifting for you, so you can focus on what really matters: landing your dream job.